oracle-devrel/cd3-automation-toolkit/docs/cd3-cli.md

 # **Using the Automation Toolkit with CLI**
 ---
 !!!
 Important
-    Check out the **Must Read** sections before creating or exporting network and compute resources.
+    Check out the [Must Read](must-read-prerequisites.md) section for managing network, compute and oci firewall resources.

-Below are the highlevel steps to generate terraform with CLI - <br>
+Below are the high level steps to use toolkit with CLI - <br>

 1. Login to the CD3 Container.